 And that is what it takes to record a screen cast where I want to be able to mix my audio spoken into a mic with the sound any application on my computer makes.

 Yes, I could go simpler, if I just did an open recording with the built in mic and let the sound play out of the speakers.
 But the recording quality is lesser and there’s a chance of getting some feedback from the speakers back into the mic.

 Besides it’s just cool to use Ladiocast as a mixer; the added bonus is I can modulate the sound volumes at the incoming source level.

 Top / Featured Image: cc licensed (BY-SA) flickr photo by me: http://flickr.com/photos/cogdog/15403780454

-The post "Screencasts With QuickTime Player, Soundflower, and Ladiocast" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2015/02/screencasts-quicktime-player/) on February 13, 2015.
+The post "Screencasts With QuickTime Player, Soundflower, and Ladiocast" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/02/screencasts-quicktime-player/) on February 13, 2015.